team-die/writeup/README.md

-# ctf writeups of team die
+# ctf writeups of team D.I.E
-ctf writeups of team die, contains all the work members have done
+ctf writeups of team D.I.E, contains all the work members have done